vierocka/Hybrid-bacterial-genomes/README.md

 Hybrid-bacterial-genomes
-My set of scripts created to prepare new genome assemblies of hybrid bacterial strains: \n 1.) reference adjustment (only point mutation)
+My set of scripts created to prepare new genome assemblies of hybrid bacterial strains:
+1.) reference adjustment (only point mutation)
 See the script "Hybrid genome adjustment"
 2.) reference annotation (only point mutation)